download, walk, listen.

-Note: Free downloads also available for Walkie Talkie Dream Garden in Wilhelmsburg/Germany (launched June 2018)
+Note: Free downloads also available for Walkie Talkie Dream Garden in Wilhelmsburg/Germany (launched June 2018.)

 LAUNCHED SEPTEMBER 2018, available indefinitely (!)

 Even if you couldn’t join us for a public meetup event, the Walkie Talkie Dream Garden apps (iOS and Android) is available for use on-site only in Williamsburg Brooklyn (NY, USA) and in the Wilhelmsburg neighborhood of Hamburg (Germany), the work focusing/commenting on unique sounds of industrial and post-industrial-artist-occupied-gentrifying areas.
 The project’s origin was as part of the two-year cultural exchange W-burg and received funding from New York State Council on the Arts, Brooklyn Arts Council, and the Hamburg Cultural Council.
 Send feedback or “like” us on FB to hear about future events, or go on the walk anytime!

-Full description of the project and more information here.
+Full description of the project, more information here.

 Tips for iOS app:

 - Make sure Location Services is turned on and that you have a decent signal.

 - Disable Screen Lock (set it to “Never”)

 - Make sure the app’s “Cellular” option is turned on (in Settings)